Episcopal polity: Oriental Orthodox churches

 The Oriental Orthodox Churches affirm the ideas of apostolic succession and episcopal government.
 Within each national Church, the bishops form a holy synod to which even the Patriarch is subject.
 The Syriac Orthodox Church traces its apostolic succession to St. Peter and recognises Antioch as the original See of St. Peter.
 The Armenian Apostolic Church traces its lineage to the Apostle Bartholomew.
 The Indian Orthodox Church traces its lineage to the Apostle Thomas.
-The Ethiopian Orthodox Church received its lines of succession through the Coptic Orthodox Church in the fifth century.
+The Ethiopian Orthodox Church received its lines of succession (Frumentius) through the Coptic Orthodox Church in the fifth century.

 Both the Greek and Coptic Orthodox Churches each recognise their own Pope of Alexandria (Pope and Patriarch of Alexandria and All Africa, and Pope of the Coptic Orthodox Church of Alexandria respectively), both of whom trace their apostolic succession back to the figure Mark the Evangelist.
 There are official, ongoing efforts in recent times to heal this ancient breach.
 Already, the two recognize each other's baptisms, chrismations, and marriages, making intermarriage much easier.